gengtingliu/paper/journal.md

 John has a great module which simulates particle information from forest fire emissions.

+# Results
+we got vauable insight into the particle formation process.

 # Conclusions
 Aren't we great we found out some stuff.